wchan757/BIg_Big_Channel_Video_Title_Classification/README.md

 3. big_big_category_c.csv --------------------------the csv file for the dataset of big big channel video title and its category

 ## Overview
 This is a NLP Text Classification task.
-I use the video's title of TVB Big Big Channel to predict the video's cateegory through Convolution Neural Network.
+I use the video's title of TVB Big Big Channel to predict the video's category through Convolution Neural Network.
 ## Detail
 ### 1. Web Scraping
 I used the Chrome extension "Web Scraper" to collect the data of video's title and its category in https://www.bigbigchannel.com.hk/tc/cat_bigbigtreasure.
 I have updaload the dataset with name of big_big_cat